Vietnam · Central Highlands

 2,000 French villas still stand

-The colonial era left behind an architectural legacy unlike anywhere else in Southeast Asia.
+TThe previous era left behind an architectural legacy unlike any other in Southeast Asia.
 Pastel-colored villas, Gothic churches, and Art Deco hotels dot the hillsides—a living museum of early 20th-century European design.

 Known as the "City of Flowers," Dalat's cool climate nurtures hydrangeas, roses, and wild orchids that bloom year-round, painting the hills in perpetual color.